YitingLiu97/portfolio-2020/_posts/2022-07-11-SixthSense.md

 - “It is quite intense.”
 - “I can see how it can be useful for the medical staff to experience for better undertsanding”
 - “You can only learn so much by reading.
 This is a wonderful tool to train empathy.”

-# Role

-I am the lead developer for this project.
-I am proud to successfully build the application of the MVP experience with spatial audio within 25 hours.
-I also took on the role of technical and art director where I assigned technical tasks for my teammates to work on certain features (AI companion, text to speech, Dialogflow, and voice over recording, and 3d assets).

 # Development Process
 ![assets/sixthsense/XRBrainJamDeveloping.jpg](assets/sixthsense/XRBrainJamDeveloping.jpg)